BParesh89/scala-playground/src/main/scala/scalabasics/README.md

 Enumerations are useful tool for creating groups of constants, such as days of the week, months of the year, and many other situations where you have a group of related, constant values.

+#### Access modifiers

+Scala has 3 access modifiers :

+a.
+Public - If we dont provide any access classifier with a variable or method, it is by default public.
+It can be accessed by instance of child class in case of inheritance.
+We can only use it inside defining class or through one of its objects.

+b.
+Private - If a variable or method is declared private , then it can not be accessed by instance of child class in case of inheritance.

+c.
+Protected - If a variable or method is declared private , then it can not be accessed by instance of child class in case of inheritance.
+Instead, it can be called inside the child class not by the child class object.